 Come Meditate With Me

-Read the book Come Meditate with Me written by Dr. Mary Ann Shallcross Smith will teach children how to meditate and feel thankful!
+Read the book Come Meditate with Me written by Dr. Mary Ann Shallcross Smith.
+It will teach children how to meditate and feel thankful!
 The download is free and available in English and Spanish.

 For families who want to read this story in Spanish, download Ven a meditar conmigo.
 Thank you to a friend and colleague of mine, Carmen Diaz Jusino, for translating this story!